asafblevy/PostgresFlask/README.md

 3. Run "docker build -t anzu-app ."
 4. Go back into the helm directory
 5. Run the following command: "helm upgrade --install <name of your choice> ."
-6. The new environment should use the new image you just built
+6. The new environment should use the new image you just built.